rbmowatt/glazewave/docs/spot-images/us-nc.md

   - 1600×2000px, 1118 KB, shot 64 m from the spot
   - Description: "Let's build a stairway to the stars And climb that stairway to the stars With Love beside us to fill the night with a song We'll hear the sound of violins Out yonder where the blue begins" -Ella Fitzgerald This is an 2 image, focal length blend composite of the Milky Way core looking south at Sunset Beach, North Carolina.
 There is a deer hidden in the dunes.
 Can you find it?
 Sky: 1 frames at 20mm, 90 second shutter, ISO 800, f/2.5, tracked, Hoya Starscape filter, Tiffen Double Fog 3 filter Foreground: 1 frame at 84mm, 1/1.6 second shutter, ISO 800, f/11, taken during blue hour to suppress lig
   - Match: score 7.5 via kw:beach+dune+sunset, geo:64m, w>=1000
-- **`us-nc-bald-beach-3.jpg`** — “The Sunset Beach Roundabout, shortly after opening, 2014 07 16” by NCDOTcommunications, Wikimedia Commons, CC BY 2.0
+- **`us-nc-bald-beach-3.jpg`** ✗ **not a coastal photo** — “The Sunset Beach Roundabout, shortly after opening, 2014 07 16” by NCDOTcommunications, Wikimedia Commons, CC BY 2.0
   - Source page: https://commons.wikimedia.org/wiki/File:The_Sunset_Beach_Roundabout,_shortly_after_opening,_2014_07_16.jpg
   - Licence: CC BY 2.0 (https://creativecommons.org/licenses/by/2.0/) · attribution required
   - Author: NCDOTcommunications — https://www.flickr.com/people/39320593@N03